Web Design Background

 Valentino’s site unfortunately fell off of the catwalk in our evaluations.
 This luxury website’s design showed us exactly what to avoid wearing on our websites:

-• Generic e-commerce design and a general second-thought feel to the whole site
+• Generic e-Commerce design and a general second-thought feel to the whole site

 • Poor typography